Measuring developer productivity via humans

 How to capture qualitative metrics

-Below are few good rules for writing surveys to avoid the most common mistakes we see organizations make:
+Below are a few good rules for writing surveys to avoid the most common mistakes we see organizations make:

 • If you want to compare results between surveys, be careful about changing the wording of questions such that you’re measuring something different.